fadden/CiderPress2/Install.md

 In the shell, change to the directory where the files were unzipped.
 Then:

  - Windows: run `./cp2 version`.
 You will probably need to click through some security warnings.
+   If you're only interested in the GUI version, just double-click `CiderPress2.exe`.
- - Linux: use `chmod +x cp2` to make it executable.
+ - Linux: the command should have been made executable when unzipped; if not, use `chmod +x cp2` to fix it.
 Run `./cp2 version` to confirm it works.
- - Mac OS: use `chmod +x cp2` to make it executable.
+ - Mac OS: the command should have been made executable when unzipped; if not, use `chmod +x cp2` to make it executable.
 You then need to remove the quarantine flag from the files, or the system will not allow you to execute them.
 In the directory where the files were unpacked, run `xattr -d comp.apple.quarantine *`.
 Run `./cp2 version` to confirm this was successful.

-(The "chmod" step will be eliminated in the next release.)

 The commands are: